Curriculum and Academic Policy

 Example of unenforceable policy:

-Students earning a grade of ‘F’ in the final exam will fail the course. -
+Students who earn an ‘F’ on the final exam will automatically fail the course. -

 Example of enforceable policy:

-Final grade assigned in the course is a simple mathematical formula of all grades earned during the semester.
+The final course grade is calculated using a simple mathematical formula based on all grades earned during the semester.

 -